The rise of China – now the major economic and geopolitical challenger to US imperialism – plays a defining role in world relations today.

 Among the many issues, the most representative is the real estate and local government debt crises.
 Since the policy of “monetization of the shanty area redevelopment” in 2014, Chinese capitalism has moved beyond its “pastoral era”.
 As Chinese economic growth rate began to decline, the CCP controlled state and the bourgeoisie could no longer rely on the “increment” generated by rapid development to secure huge profits.
 Instead, they turned to seeking for the “stock”, both domestically and internationally.
 “Externally” refers to the export of capital to acquire markets, which also explains the decline of relations between the Chinese and American ruling classes.
 “Internally” means extracting more profits from the domestic proletariat and reducing incomes for the petty bourgeoisie—essentially, providing lower wages.

 In fact, these processes had already begun around 2012.
 However, the intensification of internal and external contradictions did not undergo a qualitative change until 2014.
-On the one hand, in response to China’s efforts to gain a higher position within the international production chain (such as promoting the internationalization of the RMB in finance and attempting to break Western technological blockades in industry), the United States began to adopt countermeasures, eventually triggering the trade war between China and U.S under Donald Trump’s first presidential term.
+On the one hand, in response to China’s efforts to gain a higher position within the international production chain (such as promoting the internationalization of its RMB currency in finance and attempting to break Western technological blockades in industry), the United States began to adopt countermeasures, eventually triggering the trade war between China and U.S under Donald Trump’s first presidential term.

 Since then, Sino-American relations have rapidly worsened.
 Trump’s second presidency, due to begin in January 2025, will likely see a renewed onslaught in the form of increased tariffs on Chinese exports to the US.
 If Trump’s pre-election rhetoric is implemented – tariffs of 60% to 100% on Chinese exports are likely in an effort to counter the enormous trade deficit that the US has with China.